 Alternatively, and perhaps more realistically, I could take a more agile approach: draft, plan, review, write, review, rewrite, review, research, rewrite, review, and publish.
 This method would allow me to rework and readjust the focus of the blog post throughout creation.

-As often happens in development, there is no ‘better’ solution.
-Some people will prefer the structure of waterfall, and others will prefer the iterative approach of agile.
+As often happens in development, running through the drawbacks and benefits of agile development and waterfall doesn’t offer a definitive answer.
+There is no ‘better’ solution when it comes to waterfall vs agile.
+Some people will prefer the structure of waterfall, and others will prefer the iterative approach of agile software.
 Some companies might even create their own approach that is somewhere between the two software development methodologies.
 One consideration is that co-location is a very important part of agile development, and if teams are spread over many different locations an agile approach is difficult to implement successfully.

 For even more information on all things digital, and the latest from us, head over to our blog.